Orion98MC/resloader.js/README.md

 ## Resloader.UI

-Resloader.UI is a Resloader object with predefined UI.
+Resloader.UI returns a Resloader object with predefined UI.
 It provides an overlayed "progress bar" and can easily be extended.

 Example:
 ```js